Tahsin411934/A-real-state-website/README.md

 The Login Page is where users can authenticate themselves to access their accounts.
 Here's what it includes:

 - **Authentication Methods**: Users can log in using their email and password.
-Additionally, social media authentication methods such as Google login are implemented to provide users with alternative login options.
+Additionally, social media authentication methods such as Google login and github log are implemented to provide users with alternative login options.
 - **Error Handling**: The login page handles authentication errors gracefully, displaying appropriate error messages if the email/password combination is incorrect.
 - **Registration Link**: For new users, a link is provided to the Register Page where they can create a new account.